Skip to main content

 Best for: Freelance event planners and small agencies that need polished client-facing workflows (proposals, contracts, payments) more than event design tools.

 Planning Pod is a comprehensive event and venue management platform used by over 70,000 event professionals.
-It's designed for businesses that manage event spaces or plan multiple events simultaneously, with tools spanning the full lifecycle from lead capture to post-event invoicing.
+It is designed for businesses that manage event spaces or plan multiple events simultaneously.

 Pricing: